Ninja-Squad/ninja-squad.github.com/_posts/2015-01-27-5-tricks-about-directives-and-tests.md

     '<gravatar user="user" size="lg"></gravatar>'

-Then, this element is compiled: that might be your first encounter with `$compile` service.
+Then, this element is compiled: that might be your first encounter with the `$compile` service.
 This is a native AngularJS service, used by the framework internally, but rarely in our code (besides test).
 To make it compile, we have to provide a scope, holding all variables which the directive will access.
-In our example, we need an user: we then create a scope with an `user` variable, storing the suitable gravatar id.
+In our example, we need a user: we then create a scope with an `user` variable, storing the suitable gravatar id.

 `$digest` at the end is for running watchers, which will resolve all Angular expressions used in our template: `user.gravatar` and `sizePx`.